 Fostering or adopting a deaf child

 Fostering and adoption can be two of the most rewarding ways of making a difference to a child’s life.
+If you're considering fostering or adopting a deaf child, it's worth learning a bit about deafness as soon as possible.
+We have lots of information on our website to help.

 As a foster carer or adoptive parent, all of our family events are open to you.
 These events can help you to build your knowledge on childhood deafness, make informed choices for the child in your care and connect with other families of deaf children for friendship and support.